danthedaniel/noquery-ajax/README.md

 # noquery-ajax
-A minimalist Javascript library meant to be a replacement for jQuery's $.ajax
+A minimalistic Javascript library meant to be a replacement for jQuery's $.ajax

 noquery-ajax does not support all of the features of jQuery's ajax functionality, but it should handle enough so that most sites can simply perform a global